Smokin Zo's BBQ

 Pitmaster Site Read

 For Maplewood Forest, North Carolina, tell us up front if the event has a short eating window.
-Around school or campus settings such as East Garner Middle or Enloe High, that can mean teacher meals, staff lunches, family nights, or service that needs to finish before the schedule shifts.
+Around school or campus settings such as East Garner Middle or Enloe High, that can mean teacher meals, staff lunches, Family Nights, OR service that needs to finish before the schedule shifts.
 For worship or community settings such as Grace Church Mission International, the same BBQ menu may need a different setup because guests may arrive in waves and stay longer.
-Tell us the timing, guest count, and what needs to go right up front, and we will tailor the truck, buffet, or staffed line around that.
+Tell us the timing, guest count, and what needs to go right up front, and we will tailor the truck, Buffet, OR staffed line around that.

 Coverage